Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/demos/projects/ESPRESSIF/esp32/README.md

 * [ESP-IDF](https://idf.espressif.com/) (Version 4.3 for Microsoft Windows or 4.4 for Linux)

-In this tutorial you use Verified Telemetry and FreeRTOS to connect the ESPRESSIF ESP32 Board (hereafter, ESP32 Kit) to Azure IoT and provide the feature of Telemetry Verification to two telemetries.
+In this tutorial you use Verified Telemetry and FreeRTOS to connect the ESPRESSIF ESP32 Board - DOIT Esp32 DevKit v1 (hereafter, ESP32 Kit) to Azure IoT and provide the feature of Telemetry Verification to two telemetries.

 You will complete the following tasks: